HMNZS Ngapona Association Inc

 If you know any ex Ngapona people who are not members please encourage them to join.
 (Membership form attached.)

-MESSAGE FROM THE PRESIDENT - AUGUST 2021
+MESSAGE FROM THE PRESIDENT - AUGUST 2022

 While one of the objects of the Association is to liaise with other Reserve Divisions, Covid-19 has not assisted us, and I am disappointed to report that little progress has been made over the last year.
+I am hoping that if the motion is passed today this will assist in progressing this object.

 Our primary means of communication continues to be our weekly newsletter and this is sent, not only to our members, but also to a large group of serving members of the NZDF and civilians.
 I know the editor would welcome any editorial items that you would like included in the newsletter.

-Finally, a big ‘thank you’ to the Committee for the work they have done during the last twelve months, I appreciate the time you have spent attending meetings and running the Association.
-A particular thank you to John Gresson who has acted as the CO’s Rep and has kept the lines of communication open with Ngapona.
-John has now moved up the ladder and we welcome the new XO, Simon Aimer to the position.
+I would like to say a big ‘thank you’ to the Committee for the work they have done during the last twelve months, I appreciate the time you have spent attending meetings and running the Association.
+Special thanks to Richard Maddix and Lisa Bisesheuvel who are not standing for re-election.
 And thank you also to you the members, for your attendance at Association functions during the year.

 Jerry Payne